 With a growing operation across multiple contact centres, connecting knowledgeable agents directly with Tesco's customer base, the supermarket giant manages to offer personalised, local service to the industry's biggest fan base in the UK.

-Here are a few best practice pointers on how to deliver an effective social customer service program:
+Here are a few best practices on how to deliver an effective social customer care program:

 First contact resolution is the most important factor when it comes to delivering positive customer experiences to those who reach out for assistance.
 Connecting your entire business to social media means that the knowledge your staff holds across different departments can be shared socially, and quickly.
 Customers are reaching out on social networks with specific, detailed queries.
 Tesco puts real service agents with complete knowledge on company products, deals and services so that company replies can offer real value straight away.